 When driven women experience burnout, they often feel disqualified from naming it.
 They chose this career.
 They fought for these opportunities.
 They’re paid well, respected, and doing meaningful work.
 How can they be burned out when they have what so many people want?
 This logic is airtight — and completely irrelevant to what their nervous system is telling them.

-Jordan is a partner at a consulting firm who told me she wakes up at 4 a.m. with her heart racing and doesn’t know why.
+Gabriela is a partner at a consulting firm who told me she wakes up at 4 a.m. with her heart racing and doesn’t know why.
 She loves strategy, loves her clients, loves the intellectual challenge.
 What she doesn’t love — what she can barely articulate — is the cost: the missed bedtimes, the body that holds tension like a fist, the creeping suspicion that she’s become a function rather than a person.
 “I should be grateful,” she said.
 I told her gratitude and exhaustion aren’t mutually exclusive.

-Both/And means Jordan can be genuinely passionate about her career and genuinely depleted by it.
+Both/And means Gabriela can be genuinely passionate about her career and genuinely depleted by it.
 She can appreciate her privilege and still acknowledge that the pace is unsustainable.
 She can want to stay and need things to change.
 Burnout in driven women isn’t a failure of gratitude.
 It’s the predictable consequence of a nervous system that was wired for vigilance being asked to sustain peak performance indefinitely without rest.

 The Systemic Lens: The Cultural Forces That Burn Driven Women Out